BMW X1 Review 2025

 There are various BMW X1 trim levels to choose from, ranging from the entry-level X1 Sport to the mid-spec xLine and range-topping M Sport.
 Obviously, the BMW X1 M Sport is ultra-desirable, but it soon starts to get quite expensive and doesn't really add any essential kit.
 Be careful with the option packs, too, as the BMW X1 can soon start to cost quite a lot of money.

-Whichever engine you go for, the BMW X1 should be pretty good to drive.
+Whichever engine you go for, the BMW X1 is good to drive.
 No, it's not quite as sporty as low-slung BMW models like the 3 Series, but it feels more agile than a Volvo XC40.
 A slick automatic gearbox is standard across the range, while you can choose between standard passive suspension or the adaptable M Sport setup.
-There's a long list of standard driver-assistance tech, too, including an autonomous emergency braking system which can detect other vehicles as well as pedestrians and cyclists.
+There's a long list of standard driver-assistance tech, too, including an autonomous emergency braking system that can detect other vehicles as well as pedestrians and cyclists.

-Prices for the new BMW X1 start from around £34,000 but you can soon start to spend upwards of £40,000 on an X1 - particularly if you're looking for a plug-in hybrid.
+Prices for the new BMW X1 start from around £37,000, but you don't have to take too many steps up the ladder on either your engine or your trim level before you find that you're spending a sight more than that, particularly if you're considering a plug-in hybrid.
 The BMW badge should help residual values, though, and relatively low running costs will also make it easier to justify.

 Looking for the old model?
 You'll want our BMW X1 (2015-2022) review.